-The citizens of Darlington are slightly better educated than the national average of 21.84% for all cities and towns, with 22.41% of adults in Darlington having a bachelor's degree or advanced degree.
+The education level of Darlington citizens is a little higher than the average for US cities and towns: 22.41% of adults in Darlington have at least a bachelor's degree.

 The per capita income in Darlington in 2010 was $20,400, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,600 for a family of four.